Klingebeil/homepage/_posts/2019-11-18-notes-on-ai-in-journalism.markdown

 Though, to be fair… speedy research, transcription or translation might not result in more time for a single story, but could also mean a higher number of stories, to be written in the same amount of time.
 But that‘s a thing you‘ll have to discuss with your boss.

 ## Conclusion
-Yes, I know this article might not sound like it, but I am fairly convinced machine learning (a.k.a. „AI“) will have real impact on journalism as a praxis and as a business.
-It most likely won‘t be as „revolutionary“ or „disruptive“ as some would like you to believe, but it will be exciting.
+Yes, I know this article might not sound like it, but I am fairly convinced machine learning (a.k.a.
+“AI“) will have real impact on journalism as a praxis and as a business.
+It most likely won‘t be as “revolutionary” or “disruptive” as some would like you to believe, but it will be exciting.
 But please be honest in what you‘re selling inside your newsroom or to a newsroom.
 Be thoughtful of the words you‘re using to talk to your colleagues and avoid building hype if you can‘t back it up.

 [1]:	https://blogs.lse.ac.uk/polis/2019/11/18/new-powers-new-responsibilities/
 [2]:	https://www.datasociety.net/pubs/ia/AI_Pattern_Language.pdf